-James Hessler has almost two decades of experience as a Licensed Battlefield Guide.
+James Hessler has two decades of experience as a Licensed Battlefield Guide.
 A vice president in the financial services industry, Jim brings a background of leadership in change management, risk management and operations strategy to his battlefield presentations.

-Co-host of the Battle of Gettysburg Podcast, Jim has appeared on national media, written several articles for national publications, is a frequent speaker at Civil War Round Tables and has taught courses at the Harrisburg (Pa.)
+Co-host of the Battle of Gettysburg Podcast, Jim has appeared on national media, written articles for national publications, is a frequent speaker at Civil War Round Tables and taught courses at the Harrisburg (Pa.)
 Area Community College.